apiato/documentation/docs/components/optional-components/tests.md

 ```

 In the code snippet above, `$model` represents the instance of the model you want to test.
-The `assertModelCastsIsEmpty` method will verify that the `casts` property of the model is empty,
+The `assertModelCastsIsEmpty` method will verify that the `$casts` property of the model is empty,
 ignoring the default `id` and `deleted_at` values.

 If you want to add additional values to the ignore list,